Stefan Milutin: Feud of the brothers

 Disputes began between Milutin and his brother Stefan Dragutin after a peace treaty with the Byzantine Empire was signed in 1299.
 Dragutin in the meantime held lands from Braničevo in the east to the Bosna river in the west.
 His capital was Belgrade.
-War broke out between the brothers and lasted, with sporadic cease-fires, until Dragutin's death in 1314.
+War broke out between the brothers and lasted, with sporadic cease-fires, until Dragutin's death in 1316.
 By 1309, Milutin appointed his son, future king Stefan Dečanski, as governor of Zeta.
 This meant that Stefan Dečanski was to be heir to the throne in Serbia and not Dragutin's son Stefan Vladislav II.
-In order to gain an edge in his feud with Dragutin, Milutin sought support from the Papal States, even offering to convert himself and Serbs collectivly to Catholicism.
+In order to gain an edge in his feud with Dragutin, Milutin sought support from the Papal States, even offering to convert himself and the Serbs collectively to Roman Catholicism.

 Battles and supreme leadership

 He captured Durrës in 1296.
 The Battle of Gallipoli (1312) was fought by Serbian troops sent by Stefan Milutin to aid Byzantine Emperor Andronikos in the defense of his lands against the Turks.
 After numerous attempts in subduing the Turks, the rapidly crumbling Byzantine Empire was forced to enlist the help of Serbia.
 The Turks were looting and pillaging the countryside and the two armies converged at the Gallipoli peninsula where the Turks were decisively defeated.
-Out of the gratitude to Serbia, the town of Kucovo was donated.
+Out of gratitude to Serbia, the town of Kucovo was donated.

 Upon Stefan Dragutin's death in 1316, Milutin conquered most of his lands including Belgrade.
 That was not acceptable for king Charles I of Hungary, who started to seek allies against Serbia, including those among Albanian nobles, who were also receiving support from Pope John XXII.
 Milutin started to persecute Catholics which led to the crusade started by Pope John XXII.

 In 1318, there was an open revolt of Albanian nobles against the rule of Stefan Milutin, which is sometimes credited to be incited by Prince Philip I of Taranto and Pope John XXII in order to weaken Stefan Milutin's rule.
 Milutin suppressed the rebels without much difficulty.
 In 1319, Charles I of Hungary regained control over Belgrade and the region of Mačva while Milutin held control in Braničevo.
-In the year 1314 Milutin's son Stefan Dečanski rebelled against his father, but was captured, blinded and sent to exile in Constantinople.
+In the year 1314 Milutin's son Stefan Dečanski rebelled against his father, but was captured and sent to exile in Constantinople.
 For the rest of Milutin's reign his youngest son Stefan Constantine was considered as heir to the throne, but in the spring of 1321 Stefan Dečanski returned to Serbia and was pardoned by his father.